mnorin/ba.sh/README.md

 The best way is to treat a class file like a regular bash script (which it actually is, very likely shellcheck will be fine with it).

-You can either source it in your current shell to get `__OBJECT__<whatever>` in your current shell (which is probably easier), or just make it executable, add shabang in the first line ("#!/usr/bin/env bash"), set executable flag and stick your test/debug code after all the definitions.
+You can either source it in your current shell to get `__OBJECT__<whatever>` in your current shell (which is probably easier), or just make it executable, add shebang in the first line ("#!/usr/bin/env bash"), set executable flag and stick your test/debug code after all the definitions.
 You don't have to instantiate an object.

 Or even better: